rubymonsters/ruby-for-beginners/source/05-roadmap.md

 things that Ruby has built-in (we'll look at the most important ones later).

-We'll quickly mention 3 primitive things that are widely used in Ruby: `true`, `false`, and `nil, so you've already heard of them when we come across them later.
+We'll quickly mention 3 primitive things that are widely used in Ruby: `true`, `false`, and `nil`, so you've already heard of them when we come across them later.

 Then we discuss Arrays and Hashes, which are data structures.
 I.e. these are